 - examined and approved the preliminary consolidated results for the fourth quarter of 2023 and for the year ended 31 December 2023; - examined and approved the 2024 budget and the update of the 2024-2026 Business Plan.
-In this context, in particular, the Board examined and discussed the strategic vision underlying the 2024-2026 Business Plan
+In this context, in particular, the Board examined and discussed the strategic vision underlying the 2024-2026 Business Plan proposed by the CEO and, in its integrated composition of Executive and Non-Executive Directors, shared and approved this strategy, participating in the definition of sustainable long-term value creation; - examined and approved the financial statements for the year ended 31 December 2023, preceded by the approval of the impairment test, and also approved the Cementir Group's Sustainability Report - Non-Financial Statement 2023 with the related materiality matrix, the Corporate Governance Report pursuant to the Code and the Remuneration Report pursuant to the Code and articles 2:135(a) et seq. of the Dutch Civil Code, convening the annual General Meeting; - examined and approved the quarterly financial results of the Cementir Group and the half-year financial report; - examined and approved the Internal Audit plan for the year 2025 and the Group's risk assessment, in which and composition, also in consideration of professional experience, management expertise, gender;

-- examined and approved the financial statements for the year ended 31 December 2023, preceded by the approval of the impairment test, and also approved the Cementir Group's Sustainability Report - Non-Financial Statement 2023 with the related materiality matrix, the Corporate Governance Report pursuant to the Code and the Remuneration Report pursuant to the Code and articles 2:135(a) et seq. of the Dutch Civil Code, convening the annual General Meeting; - examined and approved the quarterly financial results of the Cementir Group and the half-year financial report; - examined and approved the Internal Audit plan for the year 2025 and the Group's risk assessment, in which the risks associated with the strategy and activities of the Company and its subsidiaries were identified and analysed, in particular the strategic, financial, operational, compliance and sustainability risks, and specific and separate information was provided on the risks related to climate change and the energy transition, which were therefore a further opportunities for discussion and in-depth analysis of sustainability issues within the Board: - reviewed the performance and procedures of the Board itself and its Committees, assessing their size and composition, also in consideration of professional experience, management expertise, gender; - verified the diversity targets for 2023 and also defined the diversity and inclusion targets for the Board and senior management for 2024; - approved the policy for the regulation of lobbying activities and political contribution, the Audit Manual and the Internal Audit Charter, and updated the procedure for handling and disseminating inside information and the Internal Dealing Code.
+- verified the diversity targets for 2023 and also defined the diversity and inclusion targets for the Board and senior management for 2024; - approved the policy for the regulation of lobbying activities and political contribution, the Audit Manual and the Internal Audit Charter, and updated the procedure for handling and disseminating inside information and the Internal Dealing Code.